ahrav/go-concurrency/readme.md

 check out resources on distributed systems with Go instead.

 ## 🧪 Patterns Explored
+The patterns are organized in rough order of complexity - later patterns often build upon and combine earlier patterns.
+For example, the Tee pattern uses Or-Channel internally for cancellation handling.

 ### Core Patterns
 - **Tee**: Split values from a channel into multiple destinations